nav-x-llc/nav-x-docs/en/business-central/Commissions/getting-started.md

 If a salesperson sold less during a period than the credit memos processed for this salesperson’s customers, the commission amount could be negative at the end of the period.
 If you do not want to claw back commissions from your salespeople in this scenario, you can activate the field “Prevent Negative Total Commission”.

-The NAV-X Commissions app has rich functionality, grouped into different features.
+The NAV-X Commission Management app has rich functionality, grouped into different features.
 If you do not anticipate using some of the features, you can turn those features off.
 If you plan on using specific features, you can turn those on.
 This can be changed at any time.
 Turning a feature off removes the associated actions from the pages and menus and hides fields that only are used in conjunction with these features.
 This allows a cleaner and simpler user interface to let you focus more on your specific tasks.

 ### To send commission reports via email